 Starting your studies

 Most universities are prepared for students arriving late, and they accept late arrivals or postponing the start of studies to January 2021 or August 2021.
-In many programs, it is also possible to start studies in autumn 2020 as online courses.
+In most programs, it is also possible to start studies by doing online courses.
 Universities will notify each accepted applicant with detailed information about their online courses and how to enrol to them.

 If you don’t get a residence permit for your studies, you are entitled to a full refund of your tuition fees.
 However, delayed arrival does not automatically give you a right to a refund, unless you decide to cancel your study place and residence permit application.
 If the university offers you the chance to start your studies online in your home country, we advise you to do so.
 You can then arrive to Finland when you get your residence permit, even if your arrival is delayed from September 2020.

-There is usually no deadlines for applying for accommodation in Finland.
-Students can apply for accommodation around the year.
-We advise you to apply for accommodation after it is safe to travel again and when you are able to confirm your travel dates.
+There are usually no deadlines for applying for accommodation in Finland.
+Students can apply for accommodation throughout the year.
+We advise you to apply for accommodation once you are able to book your flight tickets to Finland.

 You can contact Edunation by email at email@example.com or by phone or whatsapp at +358 50 354 8603 for any questions about admissions, residence permits or start of your studies.
 Edunation team works from Monday to Friday between 8 AM and 4 PM (GMT +2).